 MNT: I bet that you are doing all you can.

 Dr. Guillory: Yes, but it’s not enough.
-If you still see these babies that are dying, then it’s not enough.
+If you still see one baby die, then it’s not enough.

 Surprisingly, we managed to get through the whole interview without either of Dr. Guillory’s on-call phones ringing.